 It’s usual for your doctor to recommend cesarean delivery between 35 and 37 weeks’ gestation in cases of vasa previa.
 This is because if labor occurs and your membranes rupture spontaneously, then your baby’s blood vessels will almost certainly rupture also, causing your baby to bleed.

 More than half of all cases of vasa previa that aren’t detected in pregnancy result in stillbirth.
-However, if the condition is diagnosed in pregnancy, then the chances of survival for the baby are excellent.
+However, if the condition is diagnosed in pregnancy, then the chances of survival for the baby can typically be excellent.

-Your medical team is aware of the risk factors for the condition and will recommend tests if they feel it necessary.
-With antenatal diagnosis and proper management, there is a very high chance your baby will be just fine.
+Your medical team will typically be aware of the risk factors for the condition and will recommend tests if they feel it necessary.
+With antenatal diagnosis and proper management, there is usually a very high chance your baby will be just fine.